 If your life has been touched by donation or transplantation, we invite you to share your story and inspire others.

 Bilingual volunteers are critical to help us educate the community about this important health crisis.
 Done Vida volunteers organize and/or attend events, speak to community or school groups, and share their stories through our various public education projects.
-For more information, attend an Orientation.
+For more information, please contact Maria.

 College students / recent graduates who are native speakers of Spanish are encouraged to contact us about a summer/fall Done Vida internship.
 Interns will gain a variety of non-profit experience in database, marketing, event planning, strategic planning, public speaking, and translation.
 For more information, please contact firstname.lastname@example.org